Broodco/django-postgres-docker-skeleton/README.md

 2. Create a new Django project using _django-admin startproject NAME_.

+3. Create the _requirements.txt_ file a the root of your project to let pip install your dependencies when running the image.

-3. Into the project, find the _settings.py_ file and replaces the _DATABASES_ config by this one (or another, depending on your env) :
+4. Into the project, find the _settings.py_ file and replaces the _DATABASES_ config by this one (or another, depending on your env) :

 ~~~~
 DATABASES = {